ZackInfosbd/Typescript/src/2024/design patterns/creational/prototype/README.md

 3. **Reduces Subclassing**: Prototype patterns can reduce the need for creating subclasses for factory methods when object configurations are numerous and dynamic.

 4. **Optimizes Code**: Helps in optimizing code structure by reducing the need for new keyword and the associated class instantiation logic.

+## Use Cases

+- **Configurable Systems**: In systems where objects need to be created that match a certain configuration or state dynamically.

+- **Performance Optimization**: When object creation is a performance bottleneck and a similar object already exists.

+- **Complex Object Creation**: When the process of creating an object is more complex than copying an existing object.